paolinomanghi/elixir_bari_2025/README.md

 for i in *.gz; do echo -ne "${i}\t"; zcat "$i" | wc -l; done
 ```
 Did the preprocessing produce the same exact number of reads in R1 and R2 ?

-## Topic n.2: MetaPhlAn 4: taxonomic profiling using marker genes
+## MetaPhlAn 4: taxonomic profiling using marker genes

 #### Step n.1: Setup correct variables, activate environment and navigate to the right folders

-* In order to install MetaPhlAn, first create the conda environment **we did it already**
+In order to install MetaPhlAn, first create the conda environment **we did it already**
 ```
 ## conda create -n <mpa> -c conda-forge -c bioconda python=3.11 metaphlan=4.2.0
 ```